-Background: The basic substantial improvement requirement of the NFIP and the FBC is triggered when the costs of improvement/repairs equals or exceeds 50% of the market value of the building.
+Background: The basic substantial improvement requirement of the NFIP and the FBC is triggered when the costss of improvements/repairs equals or exceeds 50% of the market value of the building.
+[Ordinance include a definition for "market value."]
 Cumulative Substantial Improvement requires tracking and accumulating costs/percentages over specified time periods.
 One of the benefits of this provision is to, over time, bring more nonconforming buildings into compliance.
-Another benefit is reducing the likelihood that property owners will deliberately phase improvements to avoid the basic 50% substantial improvement threshold.
-Possible CRS credits for at least a 5-year period.
+Another benefit is reducing the likelihood that property owners will deliberately phase improvements to avoid the basic one-time 50% substantial improvement threshold.
+Possible CRS credits for at least a 5-year period of accumulation.

-When added as a new higher standard, insert in FBC whereas clause: require accumulation of costs of improvements and repairs of buildings, based on issued building permits, over a {number of years}-year period, rehabilitations, renovations, and any other improvement of or work on such buildings and structures, the Floodplain Administrator, in coordination with the Building Official, shall:
+When added as a new higher standard, insert in FBC whereas clause: require accumulation of costs of improvements and repairs of buildings, based on issued permits, over a {number of years}-year period,